7 Happybrook Lane, Croydon Vic 3136

 Dear David

 Thanks David for your time.
-Look forward to speaking with you soon.
+I look forward to speaking with you soon.

 Sincerely